Experienced West Virginia Motorcycle Accident Attorneys

 Read More: Get the Facts on Motorcycle Accidents

 What Causes Motorcycle Accidents?

 - Driver inexperience.
-Teenagers and other drivers with limited experience behind the wheel may not have the real world experience needed to know how to safely share the road with motorcyclists.
+Teenagers and other drivers with limited experience behind the wheel may not have the real-world experience needed to know how to safely share the road with motorcyclists.

-- Many drivers tailgate.
-This is a sure way to rear-end an innocent motorcyclist, especially in poor weather conditions.
+- Following too closely.
+Many drivers tailgate.
+This is a sure way to rear-end an innocent motorcyclist, especially in heavy traffic and poor weather conditions.

 - Misjudging speed and distance.
-Because motorcycles are small, drivers in cars tend to think they are farther away than they are.
-This can cause drivers to change lanes or turn in front of a motorcycle.
+Because motorcycles are small, drivers in cars tend to think they are farther away than they actually are.
+This error in judgment can cause drivers to change lanes or turn in front of a motorcycle.

-- Car drivers who speed may have trouble judging how far away a motorcyclist is.
+- Excess speed.
+Drivers who speed may have trouble judging how far away a motorcyclist is.
 Speeding also makes it harder to stop in an emergency.

 - Driving while distracted.
 Texting and talking on the phone are two ways a driver could engage in distracted driving.
 A driver who is distracted may hit a motorcyclist or make sudden, unpredictable movements that endanger riders in the vicinity.

 Common Motorcycle Accident Injuries

 Without the protection afforded by seat belts, airbags, and other safety features, motorcyclists are much more likely to sustain serious and catastrophic injuries in the event of an accident.
 Even those who wear a helmet and other gear can suffer permanent impairment – or worse – as a result of their injuries.